By Daniel Yang, Translation and Chinese Marketing Expert

 ACMI’s Brand Manager Anaya Latter shares: “Now that international travellers will be returning to Melbourne, we’re continuing to focus on our local markets as recommenders to visiting family and friends.
 We have recently set up WeChat and RED accounts to ensure that Chinese audiences can see what ACMI has to offer on a regular basis.”

-You will also want to schedule your next promotion to coincide with important dates for the Chinese students.
-Mark these two dates – Dragon Boat Festival on 3 June 2022 and Moon Festival on 10 September 2022.
-These are the occasions on which you can send out a festive greeting to your potential visitors.
+You will also want to schedule your next promotion to coincide with the next important date for the Chinese students.
+There is always a festival on the horizon and these are the types of occasions on which you can send out a festive greeting to your potential visitors.

 CEO of 醬游 Just Trip – a company that publishes in-depth smartphone guides for gateway cities of the world in English and Simplified Chinese – Craig McIntosh says: “Given the enormity of the Chinese market, we just have to be patient.
 In the meantime, we will focus on building our brand awareness with Chinese travellers, so that we are front of mind when their borders reopen.
 We will also intensify our marketing to Chinese students.
 Our city guides are just as useful for a new resident as they are for a tourist.”

 While you are readying yourself to welcome Chinese visitors again, why not have a chat with our Chinese marketing team about how to craft a thoughtful message to reach out to the Chinese students and utilise WeChat marketing to promote your brand awareness in the Chinese community.

 Present essential information in your visitors’ own language

 Amid the evolving Covid situation, Australia’s policy is updated regularly.
 If you find it confusing at times, you can expect tourists to feel the same way.
 You can help them by providing up-to-date information on Australia’s Covid situation and regulations.